-There are timeframes surrounding claims and it’s best to act as soon as you’re aware of your injury or illness.
-We suggest you get independent legal advice from expert WorkCover lawyers as soon as possible - each case is different, and you shouldn’t feel anxious undertaking the claim process.
+There are timeframes surrounding WorkCover claims and it’s best to act as soon as you’re aware of your injury or illness.
+We suggest you get independent legal advice from an expert WorkCover lawyer as soon as possible - each case is different, and you shouldn’t feel anxious undertaking the claim process.

-Slater and Gordon's WorkCover lawyers are experts and can help in handling a wide range of Workers Compensation claims.
+Slater and Gordon's WorkCover lawyers are experts and can help in handling a wide range of claims.

-Click on the following to find out more about the step-by-step process of making a WorkCover claim.
+Read the step-by-step process for making a WorkCover claim.

 WorkCover in your state or territory

 The administration of these schemes differs slightly in each state and territory, so it’s important for employers and employees to familiarise themselves with the workers compensation scheme in their location.

 The NSW workers compensation scheme, and the regulation of workplace health and safety, is administered by WorkCover Authority of NSW (WorkCover).
 See information about how to make a claim.

 Businesses and workers can seek detailed information about staying safe at work, workers compensation, including how to make a claim, and rights and responsibilities by visiting the NT WorkSafe website.